letientai299/google-foobar-2021/readme.md

 I search for 4.2 _after_ submitting the solution, to see if there's any smarter solution.
 For level 5, we've talked about it in the previous sections.

-**Did you got email from Google after Level 3?**
+**Did you get an email from Google after Level 3?**

 Nope.

-It's so easy (right now) to game the system for an invitation, and the solution for almost all problems can be found on the Internet.
+It's so easy (right now) to game the system for an invitation, and the solutions for almost all problems can be found on the Internet.
 So, I think there are already too many resumes submitted via Foobar, make Foobar less useful for Google as a hiring tool.
 It's fortunate that they still keep the system around,